Things are changing. Well, actually, it changed a while ago. The things people buy online have evolved somewhat. Did you notice?

 Not only that, but you have to realize what they REALLY want.
 They don’t care about a massive brain dump.
 When you try to sell that ebook, they don’t care about how big the ebook is and how much is in it.
 Usually, newbie marketers who go down that road end up on a race to the bottom…. they’ll try to sell on the “get all this for a really low price” approach.
 Hmmm….

 That approach can still work in some markets, but it is working less and less.
-I’ve used it (even recently) in the tech niche.
-But, it has limited workability.
+I’ve used it before.
+Most people selling online have done so.
+But, it has limited workability and isn’t a good long-term strategy.

 So, while it might be a good idea to have some low-end offers out there which you can market in that way, the best way to make a LOT of money is to go for higher-end products with higher price tags.
 To do that, you need to think about what it is people are willing to pay the most for.